Rygorazd/architecture-center/docs/framework/security/design-storage-encryption.md

 ## Azure encryption features

 Azure provides built-in features for data encryption in many layers that participate in data processing.
-We recommend that for each service, enable the encryption capability.
+We recommend that for each service the encryption capability is enabled.
 The encryption is handled automatically using Azure-managed keys.
 This almost requires no user interaction.

 For example, consider some built-in features of Azure Storage.

 - **Identity-based access**.
 Supports access through Azure Active Directory (Azure AD) and key-based authentication mechanisms, such as Symmetric Shared Key Authentication, or Shared Access Signature (SAS).
 - **Built-in encryption**.
 All stored data is encrypted by Azure storage.
 Data cannot be read by a tenant if it has not been written by that tenant.
 This feature provides control over cross tenant data leakage.
 - **Region-based controls**.
 Data remains only in the selected region and three synchronous copies of data are maintained within that region.
-Azure storage provides detailed activity logging is available on an opt-in basis.
+Azure storage provides detailed activity logging, which is available on an opt-in basis.
 - **Firewall features**.
 The firewall provides an additional layer of access control and storage threat protection to detect anomalous access and activities.

 For the complete set of features, see [Azure Storage Service encryption](/azure/storage/common/storage-service-encryption).